zzkhangg/PatternAnalysis-2025/recognition/ConvNeXt-s4906401/README.md

 | **Test**       | 4,460     | 4,540     | 9,000        | 450       |
 | **Total**      | 14,860    | 15,660    | 30,520       | 1526      |

 Table 1.
-ADNI dataset split statistics (images and patients).
+ADNI Data Summary Table

 ### Data Prepocessing

-All MRI images are preprocessed before training.
-Images are resized to 224 x 224, converted to 1 channel  and normalized using specific mean and standard deviation for each dataset.
 To enhance model's generalization and prevent overfitting, various data augmentation techniques are used:

+- Resized to 224 x 224

+- Converted to 1 channel

+- Normalized using specific mean and standard deviation for each dataset.

 - Horizontal Flipping: randomly flips the MRI image left to right, helping the model learn orientation-invariant features.